Interview by Leoni Fischer

 Yes, I believe the end of oil will spell the end of Petro-culture.
 Although oil has wide uses beyond being just a fuel source, we have seen already during the pandemic what happens when demand drops – the price goes to minus because of overproduction.
 I think the oil interval in history is a ‘freak’ interval that will not last very long.
 The culture that has mutated and formed around it will inevitably change and transform into something else, leaving remnants and ruins in its wake.

 In another interview, you stated that making art helps you to reflect on earlier stages of your life.
-For most people, contemplating on our past usually stays merely a mental process.
+For most people, contemplating our past usually stays merely a mental process.
 When did you start reflecting through physical, creative making, and how do you think this mode has formed the person you are today?

 For me making art in public space is an integral part of my practice.
 The public realm is so much more expansive and interesting than a closed space that only a select few will enter and see, but it’s also much more precarious and chaotic.
 So that doesn’t negate works that are more delicate in nature and require close viewing.
-I guess it depends on each work and that specific universe that that piece creates around itself.
+I guess it depends on each work and the specific universe that that piece creates around itself.

 What’s your chief enemy of creativity?